divinenephron/latex-everything/readme.txt

 == Changelog ==

+= 1.2 =
+* Changed the URL at which the PDFs for new posts and post types are saved.
+This prevents the PDF for a post entitled "Post" being overwritten by the PDF for the post type "Post".
+Existing PDFs and updates to them will stay at their current URL.

 = 1.1 =
 * Fixed a bug where PDFs for custom post types would not be generated.